Design guidelines for a safer working environment to reduce accidents in an industrial workplace

 the more insensitive to safety

 A workshop was held in order to come up with ideas with the client’s employees.
 However, because the foreign workers were not allowed to participate in the workshop due to a request of the company, there was a limitation made in coming up with provider-oriented ideas even though the majority of workers were foreigners.

 For the workshop, Mandal art method as a brainstorming was utilised to create diverse ideas.
 Based on the research, we brought 8 major risk factors to the workshop and tried to come up with at least 8 ideas for each factor.

-We drew the arrows together by writing the reasons for the post-it that were related to one another.
+During the evaluation workshop with the client, we drew the arrows together by writing the reasons for the post-it that were related to one another.
 More relevance was considered as a top priority.

 Develop a manual that enables smooth communication between foreign and Korean workers

 Regular safety education and signage enable workers to be careful